- The 3.8% net investment income tax applies to certain trusts and estates.

 Determining if and when the NIIT may apply in the case of a trust is complex.
 This article is not meant to be a comprehensive discourse, but rather a high-level overview of where the tax may apply to a trust.
 Financial advisors and investors should consult qualified tax and legal professionals for their specific circumstances.

 In general, a trust can be taxed in a like manner to individuals.
-Tax principles that apply to individuals also apply to trusts and estates as a separate entity.
+Most tax principles that apply to individuals also apply to trusts and estates as a separate entity.
 Trusts can earn taxable and tax-exempt income, (for instance tax-exempt income from municipal securities would not be subject to taxation in a trust), and they are eligible to deduct certain expenses.
 They are also allowed a small exemption amount.
 The amount depends on the type of trust, but they are not eligible for a standard deduction.

 One key difference between trust and individual taxation is the “compression” of income tax brackets applied to a trust compared to an individual.
 In other words, trust income tax brackets of 15%, 25%, 28%, 33% and 39.6% are reached at a far lower income amount than individual income tax brackets.
 The same compression is true for reaching the highest general long-term capital gains rate of 20%.